Indexes in Azure Cognitive Search

 Example demonstrating the storage implications of attributes and suggesters

 The following screenshot illustrates index storage patterns resulting from various combinations of attributes.
 The index is based on the real estate sample index, which you can create easily using the Import data wizard and built-in sample data.
-Although the index schemas are not shown, you can infer the attributes based on the index name.
+Although the index schemas aren't shown, you can infer the attributes based on the index name.
 For example, realestate-searchable index has the "searchable" attribute selected and nothing else, realestate-retrievable index has the "retrievable" attribute selected and nothing else, and so forth.

 Index size based on attribute selection